ppy/osu-wiki/news/2022-05-12-osu-talk-event-overcoming-obstacles.md

 - 20:00 UTC | [chiv](https://osu.ppy.sh/users/6701656): "The problematic state of osu! tournaments"

+The speakers were selected through a public speaker nomination form.
+If you believe that you or someone you know would be fit to give a talk in future events, please fill out the [OTE speaker nomination form](https://forms.gle/HCD6ac8JwURGh8zx8).
+The same nomination form is used for all OTEs.

 ---

-Mark your calendars, set your alarms, and join us this weekend for this inspirational event!
+Join us this weekend for this inspirational event!
 Most importantly, be sure to spread the word to anyone you can.
 We know the folks in #general don't want to miss this.

 If you are interested in being considered to speak in future events, please fill out the [OTE speaker nomination form](https://forms.gle/HCD6ac8JwURGh8zx8).